awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

 + If you want `OPTIONS` responses to be cached, do the following:
   + Choose the options for default cache behavior settings that enable caching for `OPTIONS` responses\.
   + Configure CloudFront to forward the following headers: `Origin`, `Access-Control-Request-Headers`, and `Access-Control-Request-Method`\.
-+ If you don't want `OPTIONS` responses to be cached, configure CloudFront to forward the `Origin` header, together with any other headers required by your origin\.
++ If you don't want `OPTIONS` responses to be cached, configure CloudFront to forward the `Origin` header, together with any other headers required by your origin \(for example, `Access-Control-Request-Headers`, `Access-Control-Request-Method`, or others\)\.

 **Custom origins** – Forward the `Origin` header along with any other headers required by your origin\.

+You configure CloudFront to forward headers by whitelisting the headers in a cache behavior for your CloudFront distribution\.
+For more information about working with header forwarding, see [Headers and Distributions \- Overview](#header-caching-web)\.

 For more information about CORS and Amazon S3, see [Enabling Cross\-Origin Resource Sharing](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) in the *Amazon Simple Storage Service Developer Guide*\.